Irish Brigade (France): End of the Irish Brigade

 The Brigade ceased to exist as a separate and distinct entity on 21 July 1791.
 Along with the other non-Swiss foreign units, the Irish regiments underwent "nationalization" at the orders of the National Assembly.
 This involved their being assimilated into the regular French Army as line infantry; losing their traditional titles, practices, regulations and uniforms.
 The initial (early 1791) restructuring of the army had already seen the Dillon Regiment become the 87e Regiment, Berwick the 88e, and Walsh the 92e.
 The 92nd Infantry Regiment remains in active service the French Army today, having seen action in the Napoleonic Wars, the Franco-Prussian War, and both the World Wars.

 The members of the Irish Brigade had historically sworn loyalty to the King of France, not to the French people or their new republic of 1792.
 In 1792 some elements of the Brigade, who had rallied to the émigré Royalist forces, were presented with a "farewell banner" bearing the device of an Irish Harp embroidered with shamrocks and fleurs-de-lis.

-Of the two senior Dillon officers who remained in the French army, Theobald was killed by his soldiers when in retreat in 1792 and Arthur was executed in 1794 during The Terror.
+Of the two senior Dillon officers who remained in the French Revolutionary Army, Theobald was killed by his soldiers when in retreat in 1792 and Arthur was executed in 1794 during The Terror.
 In 1793 the former Dillon Regiment was split into the 157th and 158th Line regiments.
-By 1794 some officers felt that France had become too anti-Catholic and republican, and joined a British-organised Catholic Irish Brigade.
+By 1794 some officers felt that the Government of the French First Republic had become too anti-Catholic, and joined the Catholic Irish Brigade organized by William Pitt the Younger.
 In 1803, the Irish Legion was formed by Napoleon Bonaparte for Irishmen willing to take part in his planned invasion of Ireland.